hornkim/publications/README.md

-My Publications and List of some of them.
+Publications and List of some of them.